 The answer is much more complicated than a simple yes or no.

-The FDA excludes kids from research on caffeine consumption.
-However, according to the Mayo Clinic, adults should consume no more than 400 milligrams per day, so it’s safe to assume that children and teens should ingest less than that.
-Supporting that theory is Health Canada, whose scientists determined the following intake levels for children:
+The Food and Drug Administration (FDA( excludes kids from research on caffeine consumption.
+However, according to the Mayo Clinic, adults should consume no more than 400 milligrams per day, so it’s safe to assume children and teens should ingest less than that.
+Supporting this theory is Health Canada, whose scientists determined the following intake levels for children:

 - 4 – 6 years, 45 mg/day

 - 7 – 9 years, 62.5 mg/day

 When kids go above these limits they’re more likely to experience the same side effects an adult may feel when consuming more than 400 milligrams of caffeine.
 These can include feelings of anxiety, nausea, fast heart rate, jitteriness and insomnia.
 But there are other issues, as well.

 “Too much caffeine can interfere with calcium absorption, which negatively affects proper growth,” Registered Dietician Tobi Amidor told Healthline.
 “Additionally, adding cream and loads of sugar, or drinking high-calorie specialty coffees, can lead to weight gain and cavities.”

 On average, one eight-ounce cup of coffee can range from 80 milligrams of caffeine to 360 milligrams.
 The differences depend on the type of coffee, preparation, and any other additives.
 An 8-ounce cup of green tea has 29 milligrams of caffeine, while one normal can of soda contains 45 milligrams.
 Finally, a 1-ounce serving of dark chocolate with 70% cocoa contains approximately 25 milligrams.